cedudley18/dataviz_finaltopic/updates.md

 ## March 28 beginning of class

   I set up my dataset so that I have a full dataset of all of the coefficients I will need to create geom_segments of lines from my models for the 2017-18 season.
 Still need to find a way to include both the dataset with the odds and the dataset with the coefficients.

+## March 28 end of class

+  I created a Shinyapp that allows you to select a team and shows the scatterplot of their predicted probability of winning a game throughout the 2017-18 season.